AY2526S2-CS2103T-T17-2/tp/docs/UserGuide.md

 - Stars the person at the specified `INDEX`.
 - The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​
-- If the person is already starred, TaskNest shows an informative no-op message.
+- If the person is already starred, AddressBook shows an informative no-op message.

 Examples: